deanbgarlick/joke_recommender_system/README.md

 # joke_recommender_system

-Repo to implement the building of a joke recommendation system on data belonging to the Jester Dataset avaliable at url http://eigentaste.berkeley.edu/dataset/
+Repo to implement the building of a joke recommendation system in PySpark on data belonging to the Jester Dataset avaliable at url http://eigentaste.berkeley.edu/dataset/

-To build the recommendation system the following Pyspark ML classes will be fitted:
+To build the recommendation system the following PySpark ML classes will be fitted:
  (1) Alternating Least Squares (ALS)
  (2) Latent Dirichlet Allocation (LDA)